Ham radio is a hobby enjoyed by people all over the world..

 What do most ham radio operators have in common?

-The majority of ham radio operators have one thing in common, they like to talk..You can make friends with hams from around your town or across the country & even across the globe..In many cases, hams in their own community at some point meet face to face, while at the same time you can become friends with someone in another part of the country or the world whom you will never meet in person, but over time you learn to recognize their voice or in the case of CW also known as morse code, you recognize their call signs..
+The majority of hams have one thing in common, they like to talk..You can make friends with hams from around your town or across the country & even across the globe..In many cases, hams in their own community at some point meet face to face, while at the same time you can become friends with someone in another part of the country or the world whom you will never meet in person, but over time you learn to recognize their voice or in the case of CW also known as morse code, you recognize their call signs..

 Every ham radio operator is assigned a “call sign” by the government of their country..